When to visit

 - Must see

-Glacier National Park, one of the great national parks in the American West, is so vast... that it stretches across the border into Canada, under the name of Waterton Lakes National Park!
-It is important not to confuse Glacier National Park in Canada, which is located near Revelstoke, BC, with Glacier National Park, Montana.
-The latter is by far the more impressive of the two.
+Glacier National Park is so vast that it stretches across the border into Canada, under the name of Waterton Lakes National Park!
+It is important not to confuse it with Glacier National Park in Canada, which is located near Revelstoke, BC.
+The American park is by far the more impressive of the two.

 What makes this park exceptional is the primitive and unspoiled beauty of its landscapes.
 Since being established as a national park in 1910, special attention has been made to preserving its natural ecosystem.
 More than one hundred years later, these efforts allow visitors to enjoy a truly exceptional experience.

 Many Native Americans still call the park "the Backbone of the World" in recognition of the immensity, solidity and awe-inspiring nature of its landscapes.
 Since the 19th century, Glacier National Park has also come to be known as "the Crown of the Continent".

 On the Canada/USA border between Glacier and Waterton Lakes parks lies the Waterton Glacier International Peace Park, a UNESCO Historical Site.
 To visit the peace park, you will need to check the border crossing operating hours (whc.unesco.org/en/list/354)..

 Watch out for the valley's natural inhabitants: it is important to remember that deer, coyotes and bears are part of the landscape.

 Drive slowly, especially in the vicinity of wildlife.
 You will better appreciate the scenery and avoid causing any unfortunate accidents.

 As a preventive measure, do not leave food in your vehicle and always keep your distance when photographing wild animals.